China’s Yak Industry Growth: Market Trends and Insights

 As you can see, it includes drinks and a cake for dessert.
 The only fresh ingredient is a plate of vegetables at the top of the photo.

 So, is this a good development, all that packed food, or is it against the trend towards healthier eating?
 As far as the meat is concerned, I know from personal experience that the appearance of frozen pre-sliced mutton and beef felt as a liberation from slicing it yourself.
 Apart from being sliced/chopped and packed, these products have not been heavily processed.
 Fact is that ‘hot pot materials’ have become a sub-market of their own in China.
-I will keep you abreast of further developments on this page
+The following table shows the historic development of the value of this market.

 Peter Peverelli is active in and with China since 1975 and regularly travels to the remotest corners of that vast nation.
 He is a co-author of a major book introducing the cultural drivers behind China’s economic success